If you’ve ever tried losing weight, you know the traditional ways: cut down portions, count calories, cut unhealthy fats.

 I don’t know about you but sometimes it’s hard for me to stuff all these rules in my head and at the same time live life.

 Maybe you’ve even tried all these, and it seems your body won’t just let go of the weight.
+And even worse, sometimes you hit the weight loss plateau.
+What to do?

-Now here comes the good news:
+Here comes the good news:

 A growing number of doctors and fitness experts are realizing that when you eat is just as important as what you eat.